General national economic measures

 Business and other expected losses

-UNESCO’s survey found that cultural and creative industries in Serbia have been severely impacted.
-Creative industry is relatively young, with 60% of surveyed enterprises active for 10 years or less.
-87.6% of them have less than 10 employees, and 55% only have one employee (self-employed).
+UNESCO’s survey found that cultural and creative industries in Serbia had been severely impacted.
+Serbia's creative industry is relatively young, with 60% of surveyed enterprises active for 10 years or less at the time of the survey.
+87.6% of them had less than 10 employees, and 55% only had one employee (self-employed).

-The largest number of respondents (49%) answered that their current resources can ensure normal functioning for less than one month, 35.8% for 3 months and only 1.9% of them remaining active indefinitely.
-76.4% of enterprises stated they benefited from governmental measures, including tax and contribution exemptions, delay in payments of VAT and other taxes, and subventions for employees.
+The largest number of respondents (49%) answered that their resources at the time could ensure normal functioning for less than one month, 35.8% for 3 months and only 1.9% of them said they could remain active indefinitely.
+76.4% of enterprises stated that they benefited from governmental measures, including tax and contribution exemptions, delay in payments of VAT and other taxes, and subventions for employees.

 For more info: